Jeshibu/Playnite-wiki/Known-Issues.md

 ### Crash on startup - Windows 7 only

-Crashes is caused by issue in Microsoft's update for .Net 4.7.
+Crash is caused by issue in Microsoft's update for .Net 4.7.
 Follow instructions from Microsoft's [support page](https://support.microsoft.com/en-us/help/4074906/typeinitializationexception-or-fileformatexception-error-in-wpf-apps-t) or manually install update KB4074906.

 ### Crash on startup